FDR Control for Online Anomaly Detection: FDR control for Online Anomaly Detection

-Since the present goal is to use FDR, a natural strategy is to rephrase the online anomaly detection problem as a multiple testing problem: At each step $1 \leq t\leq T$, a statistical test is performed on the hypotheses:
+Since the present goal is to use FDR, a natural strategy is to rephrase the online anomaly detection problem as a multiple testing problem: at each step $1 \leq t\leq T$, a statistical test is performed on the hypotheses:

-A natural criterion controlling the proportion of type I errors (False Positives) of the whole time series is FDR \citep{benjamini1995}.
+Each statistical test is performed by comparing an estimation of the $p$-value under $\mathcal H_{0t}$, noted $\hat p_t$, with a threshold $\hat \varepsilon_t$.
+Details about how to calculate these quantities are given in the next section.
+If the $p$-value $\hat p_t$ is below the threshold $\hat \varepsilon_t$, then $\mathcal H_{0t}$ is rejected, $X_t$ is detected as an anomaly.
+In the online context, $\hat p_t$ and $\hat\varepsilon_t$ are computed sequentially when $X_t$ is observed without knowledge of the next observations.
+A classical criterion controlling the proportion of type I errors (False Positives) in the whole time series is FDR \citep{benjamini1995}.
 For a given data-driven threshold $\hat\varepsilon$ and a set of \emph{estimated} $p$-values $\hat p = (\hat p_t)_{t\geq 1}$, the FDR criterion of the sequence from 1 to $T$ is given by